Real Name | Matthew John Serra |

 - Matt Serra works as a(n) Retired Mixed Martial Artist

-- How old is Matt Serra?
+- What is Matt Serra's age?
 Matt Serra is 50 years old

 - Matt Serra is currently Married (Ann)

-- Where did Matt Serra go to school?
-Matt Serra is a graduate of East Meadow High School
+- Which school did Matt Serra go to?
+Matt Serra attended East Meadow High School

 - Matt Serra has 2 child/children